 Conference International Conference on Enterprise Information Systems (ICEIS) 2024

-Blockchain technology has revolutionized the way data is stored and accessed in a decentralized manner.
+Abstract: Blockchain technology has revolutionized the way data is stored and accessed in a decentralized manner.
 However, the lack of interoperability between such systems is an ongoing challenge hindering their wider adoption.
 This document proposes a two-part solution composed of activities that aim to enhance semantic interoperability between homogeneous and heterogeneous blockchain systems.
 The first part are the design-time activities that consist of constructing an Archimate model, extracting its Resource Description Framework (RDF) ontology, and assessing its correctness utilizing a semantic reasoner.
 The second part are the runtime activities that involve leveraging the resulting ontology in a supply chain management application to validate transactions among participants in a network of systems.
 The evaluation results are promising, demonstrating that a shared ontology can support a transparent and accurate transaction validation approach.
 Thus, this work is a significant step in proving that distributed ledger technologies can benefit from enterprise architecture techniques to improve their interoperability.

 Paper Preprint